screenplaydev/docs/guides/graphite-cli/creating-a-stack.md

 # create a new branch off of main with your changes and add a commit
-gt add -A # add all unstaged change (same syntax as git add) gt branch create -m "part 1" # -> creates a commit with message "part 1" on a branch named "part_1" (inferred from your branch name)
+gt add -A # add all unstaged change (same syntax as git add) gt branch create -m "part 1" # -> creates a commit with message "part 1" on a branch named "05-04-part_1" (inferred from the date and your commit message)

 # alternatively, you can combine the last 2 commands into a single line:
-gt branch create -a -m "part 1" # -> creates a commit with message "part 1" on a branch named "part_1"
+gt branch create -a -m "part 1"
 ```

 {% hint style="info" %}
 Because you didn't pass in a branch name in the above example, `gt branch create` auto-generated a branch name from your commit message.
 You can configure a prefix for `gt branch create` to add to all of your auto-generated branch names using `gt user branch-prefix` - see the [**CLI command reference**](cli-command-reference.md#user) for more details.
 {% endhint %}

+### Creating a branch without staged changes
+Graphite also supports creating your branch before starting to code!
+In order for Graphite's branch metadata to correctly track dependencies, Graphite will create an empty commit if you create a branch without staged changes, which you are free to either amend or commit on top of with the [**commit-level commands**](updating-a-mid-stack-branch.md).
+If you prefer not to amend commits, you can avoid an empty commit in your history with squash-and-merge.

 ### Stack more branches on top